UK railway workers to strike in May after rejecting latest pay offer | Business

 - United Kingdom

 Thousands of railway workers in Britain will go on strike on May 13 after the RMT trade union rejected the latest pay offer by train companies, an escalation in a long-running dispute that has caused disruptive strikes since last summer.
-The National Union of Rail, Maritime and Transport Workers (RMT) said on Thursday it received a clarification from train operators that meant a first-year payment of 5% would only be effective if the RMT held no further strikes.
+The National Union of Rail, Maritime and Transport Workers (RMT) said on Thursday it had received a clarification from train operators, which meant a first-year payment of 5% would only be effective if the RMT ended its industrial mandate, meaning no further strikes could take place.

-The Rail Delivery Group (RDG), which represents Britain's train operators, made a new offer to RMT railway workers earlier this month.
-It said it was "blindsided" by RMT's announcement and nothing has changed in the offer agreed by the union.
-"The RMT are negotiating in bad faith, denying their members a say on a fair pay deal, needlessly disrupting the lives of millions of our passengers, and undermining the viability of an industry critical to Britain's economy," Steve Montgomery, RDG's chair said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)